bitlap/validation-scala/docs/ext.md

 ## `@ValidBinding`

-Just need to add `@ValidBinding` to method parameter, and add a `bind: BindingResult = BindingResult.default` parameter to method:
+Just need to add `@ValidBinding` to method parameter, and add a `bind: BindingResult` parameter to method:
 ```scala
 import bitlap.validation.ext.ValidBinding
 def update(